ABCambridge/startup/README.md

 * Frontend calls third parts services: complete - client calls a free quoting service that periodically updates the quote on the login page.
 * Backend provides service endpoints: complete - server takes all needed endpoint calls and returns the appropriate response and data based on what it keeps in memory.
 * Frontend calls service endpoints: complete - client makes various calls the service endpoints which reply with the pertinent data.image.png

+## Database Deliverable
+For this deliverable, I added the following functionality:
+* MongoDB Atlas database created: done! database.js contacts the database and my information is stored in there
+* Backend endpoints for manipulating data: done and working!
+The server edits and accesses data in the database and serves it to the client.
+The server calls functions on the database.js file, which then provides functionality for the client to server endpoints.
+All data persists in the database.
+* Stores applicatoin data in MongoDB: Done!
+All user and message data is stored in the database.